Our Role as a Church School

-In addition it means that every five years or so, we are inspected under the SIAMS (Statutory Inspection of Anglican and Methodist Schools) legislation.
+Every five years, we are inspected under the SIAMS (Statutory Inspection of Anglican and Methodist Schools) legislation.
 The inspection is carried out under the auspices of the National Society acting for the Diocese of Lichfield.

 Collective worship involves all members of the school coming together and participating in worship.
 Legally, collective worship should be ‘wholly or mainly of a broadly Christian character’.
 However, we conduct collective worship in a manner that is sensitive to the individual faith or non-faith and beliefs of all members of the school.
 Rev Armstrong leads a weekly worship session at school.

 We share religious stories, teachings, and hymns which celebrate half termly themes in collective worship.
 Collective worship takes place every day and allows for a quiet reflective time.
 These reflective times of worship give all children some experience of stillness as well as time to think, talk and celebrate achievements.

 Our values are intrinsic to our school and everything that we believe.
 Children and staff are encouraged to identify examples of each value in their day to day practice.
 Values were chosen collaboratively by staff, pupils and parents.